Innovation-tech-max/Introduction-to-ML/README.md

-# Prediction-using-Unsupervised-ML
+# TSF-Data_Science_and_Business_Analytics
-(Beginner)● From the ‘Iris’ dataset, prediction of the optimum number of clusters and represent it visually. ● Used Python to perform this task
+Task1_Prediction of the percentage of marks of a student based on the number of study hours ● This is a simple linear regression task as it involves just 2 variables using Python